ParvGautam/Whiteboard/README.md

 - Simple room-based collaboration (no authentication required)
 - Adjustable stroke width and color selection
 - Canvas clearing functionality
+- Drawing persistence: drawings are saved and can be retrieved when rejoining a room

 ## Table of Contents